mission-chief-bot/Mission-Chief-Bot/README.md

 ## How to use
 If you'd prefer to see a video tutorial you can watch it [here](https://www.youtube.com/watch?v=9adxIIqONTw) or follow the below:

-1. Download the code [here](https://github.com/jackbayliss/Mission-Chief-Bot/archive/master.zip), then extract the files to a folder of your choice (Just keep the files together)
+1. Download the code if you're a sponsor [here](https://github.com/jackbayliss/Mission-Chief-Bot/archive/master.zip), or if you're a free user download [0.0.9.8.1](https://github.com/jackbayliss/Mission-Chief-Bot/releases/tag/0.0.9.8.1) then extract the files to a folder of your choice (Just keep the files together)

 2. Once done open the `config.ini` inside the config folder and replace corresponding `username` and `password` with your account information, and `server` with the country  your account is registered on such as `uk`.
 All working countries will be in the `server.ini`

 `missions_per_run` is the amount of missions it will do per batch, so if it finds 100 missions and you've set it to 50 it will *ONLY* do 50.
 Set `show_own `to true if you want to ignore alliance missions, else set it to false.

 ## Free Vs Sponsored
-The bot is completely free for versions `0.0.9.8.1` and below- for the new version it's a 'pay what you can system'- so if you sponsor me for as little as $1 a month you'll get access to the new versions, this gives you more features than free versions that will gradually be added, as well as quicker replies / fixes where possible.
+The bot is completely free for versions `0.0.9.8.1` and below- for the new version it's a 'pay what you can system'- so if you sponsor me for as little as $1 a month you'll get access to the new versions, this gives you more features than the free version, as well as quicker replies / fixes where possible.

 I regularly check sponsors, and add users and remove users..
 You can see the sponsor system via GitHub [here](https://github.com/sponsors/jackbayliss) allowing you to privately or publicly sponsor me.
 Be aware I will require your mission chief username in order to give you access so please send it me via email, or Discord message.
 If you'd rather not let me know it feel free to use the free version.